atoulmet/alexia-blog-2021/src/content/portfolio/inco.md

 layout: 2
 order: 1
 type: 'commercial'
-content: 'When INCO first got in touch with me, they had a full report about how to help tech companies become more inclusive.
-The goal was to create a more interactive experience from it.
-Working with a great UI designer, that is how we came up with this final website.
-Check it out down there 👇'
+content: ''
 ---

-I created a React components library from scratch
+When INCO first got in touch with me, they had a **full PDF report** about how to help tech **companies become more inclusive**.
+The goal was to create a more interactive experience from it.
+Working with a great UI designer, that is how we came up with this **final website**.
+Check it out down there 👇